Energy-Sparks/energy-sparks/README.md

 # For Developers

-The application is a Rails 5.0, Ruby 2.3.1 project.
+The application is a Rails 5.2, Ruby 2.5.1 project.

 Read the CONTRIBUTING.md guidelines for how to get started.

+## Extra notes

+Development mode uses mail catcher for sending mails - you need to install the [mailcatcher gem](https://github.com/sj26/mailcatcher) for this to work correctly.